XaeroDegreaz/couchtuner-companion/README.md

 In order to hack on this project, you'll need to create symlinks of all of the common-* dirs inside each implementation.

 The symlink approach did not seem to work for Chrome on OSX -- the extension would load correctly in the extension manager, but when using the extensions, all of the files inside symlinked folders seemed to be blank in the inspector.
+I had to copy the real folders directly into the dir, but have to ensure that if you need to modify something in a common file, you do ir in the orifinal dirs, and re-copy them :(

 Your mileage may vary.
 However, I was able to get symlinks working flawlessly on my Windows computer.

 Example: